-- Carpal tunnel syndrome,
+- Carpal tunnel syndrome

-- Back or neck pain
+- Back pain

-- Knee or elbow pain
+- Neck pain

-- Tooth pain
+- Knee pain

 - Post-stroke recovery

-What is a treatment like?
+What is Acupuncture?

-Considering that acupuncture often can reduce the need for prescription pain relievers and other medication, can eliminate the need for surgery or speed post-surgery recovery, and can help restore good health, it is a very cost-effective health option.
+Acupuncture is used all over the world for a variety of health problems.
+It is also used as a preventative health care practice.
+Many people get regular treatments.
+Considering that acupuncture often can reduce the need for prescription pain relievers and other medications, can eliminate the need for surgery or speed post-surgery recovery, and can help restore good health, it is a very cost-effective health option.

 What is Oriental Medicine?